 Textile Art That Breathes Life Into Your Space

-Over the years, my work has become part of various public and private collections.
-I’m honored to share a selection of these placements, each marking a meaningful connection with institutions, collectors, and curators who support the evolving narrative of my artistic journey.
+Over the years, Georgeta’s work has been included in various public and private collections.
+She is honored to share a selection of these placements, each marking a meaningful connection with institutions, collectors, and curators who support the evolving narrative of my artistic journey.

 Selected Collections